Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Wow.
 Fantastic.

-In a way, a mystery episode all along.
+And that was, in a way, a mystery episode all along.

-Yeah, love it.
+Yeah, I love it.

 So good.

-Well, now it's time for everyone's favorite section of the show,
+Well, now it's time for everyone's favorite section of the show, the Patreon shout-out section.

-If you want to get involved in this, you can go to patreon.com slash do go on pod and if you support us on the
+If you want to get involved in this, you can go to patreon.com slash do-go-on pod.

-a question and then we'll read a couple of them out.
-I've said most of that already but geez,
+and then we'll read a couple of them out.

 And you also get to give yourself a title,

-and George is giving himself the title,
+and George has given himself the title,

-I've never heard anyone impersonate me before.
+I've never heard anyone impersonate me before

-What about us?
 We do it all the time.

 All the time.